 Unsocialized Stray Cats, They are living outside in parks or in alleys, perhaps even in your neighborhood.
 They are cats who live outside without direct human contact.
 Some have been abandoned to fend for themselves; some of them were born outside.

 The Freeborn County Humane Society believes we can improve the lives of these cats and benefit the towns and communities they exist in through our Unsocialized Stray Cat Initiative Program by using the TNR method.

 What is TNR?

 Ear-tipping is a technique of removing the top corner of the cat’s left ear.
 This is done while the cat is under anesthesia for its spay/neuter, so there is no pain.
 The “tipped” ear is the universal symbol that a cat has been through a spay/neuter program, vaccinated, and sterilized – and generally part of a managed unsocialized and stray cat colony.
 This makes it possible for caretakers to differentiate between cats that have already been sterilized and ones that have not been sterilized yet.
-Ear-tipping also ensures that a cat will not undergo unnecessary repeat surgery should it change its habitat.
+Ear-tipping also ensures that a cat will not undergo unnecessary repeat surgery if they are live-trapped again.